nixworks/public/news/2010/06/18/index.md

 The US welcomes the release by a Rwandan court of genocide lawyer Peter Erlinder on medical grounds.

 ### [Two people die during a series of tornadoes in Wadena and Otter Tail County, Minnesota, United States. ](/news/2010/06/18/two-people-die-during-a-series-of-tornadoes-in-wadena-and-otter-tail-county-minnesota-united-states.md)
-_Context: Otter Tail County, Minnesota, U.S., Wadena, tornado_
+_Context: Otter Tail County, Minnesota, United States, Wadena, tornado_

 ### [FIFA receives a complaint about its security after a football fan breaks into the dressing room of the England national football team during a 2010 FIFA World Cup game in which the team were booed in South Africa. ](/news/2010/06/18/fifa-receives-a-complaint-about-its-security-after-a-football-fan-breaks-into-the-dressing-room-of-the-england-national-football-team-during.md)
-_Context: 2010 FIFA World Cup, England national football team, FIFA, South Africa_
+_Context: 2010 FIFA World Cup, England, FIFA, South Africa_

 ### [John Lennon's handwritten lyrics to "A Day in the Life" sell for $1.2 million at Sotheby's. ](/news/2010/06/18/john-lennon-s-handwritten-lyrics-to-a-day-in-the-life-sell-for-1-2-million-at-sotheby-s.md)
 _Context: A Day in the Life, John Lennon, Sotheby's_